CICE-Consortium/Icepack/doc/source/user_guide/ug_troubleshooting.rst

 cosine of the zenith angle (:math:`\cos\varphi`, ``coszen``) and is one if the sun is below the horizon (:math:`\cos\varphi < 0`).
 Thus, the albedos will be one in the dark, polar winter hemisphere.
-However, the time-averaged albedo fields would be high if a diurnal solar cycle is used, because values of one would be included in the average for half of each 24-hour period.
-To rectify this, a separate counter is used for the averaging that is incremented only when :math:`\cos\varphi > 0`.
+However, the time-averaged albedo fields will be high if a diurnal solar cycle is used, because values of one would be included in the average for half of each 24-hour period.
+To rectify this, a separate counter should be used for the averaging that is incremented only when :math:`\cos\varphi > 0`.
+However, this is still a work in progress.

 Interpretation of general results
 ---------------------------------